Serhiy Kozyr: Politics

 From August to September 2019, he was an adviser to the patronage service of the Kherson regional state administration.

 From September 5, 2019, to March 1, 2021, he was the deputy head of the Kherson regional state administration for regional development, infrastructure and ecology.

 On 3 December 2020, Kozyr became the acting temporary acting Governor of Kherson Oblast, replacing Yuriy Husev.

 On 1 March 2021, Kozyr was sworn into office.

-On 20 September 2021, Kozyr ran for the Verkhovna Rada in the October early elections, to replace Ihor Kolykhaiev.
+On 20 September 2021, Kozyr ran for the Verkhovna Rada (the national parliament of Ukraine) in the October early elections, to replace Ihor Kolykhaiev.
+Kolykhaiev had given back his mandate won in constituency 184 (first past the post) in the 2019 Ukrainian parliamentary election to focus on his role as mayor of Kherson.

 In October 2021, Kozyr was elected into parliament, winning 62.6% of the vote (21,365 votes) He left office on 26 October, being replaced by Hennadiy Lahuta.
+Lahuta had been a fellow candidate (for the party We Have to Live Here headed by Kolykhaiev) in the election but had in the election campaign withdraw his candidacy in favor of Kozyr.

 He is a member of the Committee on Human Rights, Deoccupation and Reintegration of Temporarily Occupied Territories in Donetsk, Luhansk Oblasts and the Autonomous Republic of Crimea, the City of Sevastopol, National Minorities and International Relations.